Bonnie Tyler: 2012–2018: Rocks and Honey and the Eurovision Song Contest

-In early 2012, Tyler began working on her sixteenth album, Rocks and Honey.
-She travelled to Nashville, Tennessee in search of material for the album.
-It was recorded at the Blackbird Studios in Nashville, and produced by David Huff.
+In early 2012, Tyler began working on her 16th album, Rocks and Honey.
+She travelled to Nashville in search of material, and recorded the album at Blackbird Studios with producer David Huff from White Heart.
 Tyler sent the album to the BBC ahead of its release for feedback.
-After hearing the third track "Believe in Me", they asked Tyler to represent the United Kingdom with the song at the Eurovision Song Contest 2013.
-Although she was initially reluctant, Tyler accepted, describing Eurovision as "great publicity for my album".
+After hearing the third track "Believe in Me", they asked her to represent the UK with the song at the Eurovision Song Contest 2013.
+Although initially reluctant, Tyler accepted, describing Eurovision as "great publicity for my album".

-Tyler was announced as the United Kingdom's entrant on 7 March 2013, and was met with a mixed reaction.
-"Believe in Me" was released on 13 March, and peaked at number 93 in the United Kingdom.
-As a member of the "Big Five", the United Kingdom automatically qualified to the Eurovision Grand Final on 18 May.
+Tyler was announced as the UK's entrant on 7 March 2013 and received mixed reaction.
+"Believe in Me" was released on 13 March and peaked at No. 93 in the UK.
+As a member of the "Big Five", the UK automatically qualified for the Eurovision Grand Final on 18 May.
 Tyler finished in 19th place with 23 points.
-Reacting to the results, Tyler stated, "I did the best that I could do with a great song", adding, "I'm so glad and so happy that I did it because it was an incredible experience.
-It was like the Grammy awards all over again."

-Following the Eurovision Song Contest, Tyler became the first representative for the United Kingdom to receive a Eurovision Song Contest Radio Award.
-She received the accolades for Best Song and Best Female Singer.
+Reacting to the results, she said, "I did the best that I could do with a great song", adding, "I'm so glad and so happy that I did it because it was an incredible experience.
+It was like the Grammy Awards all over again."
+After the contest, Tyler became the first UK representative to receive a Eurovision Song Contest Radio Award, winning Best Song and Best Female Singer.

-Rocks and Honey was released on 6 May 2013 in the United Kingdom, and peaked at number 52 on the UK Albums Chart.
-The album was titled in reference to the contrast between Tyler and Vince Gill's voice on their duet "What You Need from Me", which was likened to "rocks and honey".
-"This Is Gonna Hurt" and "Love Is the Knife" were released as the second and third singles in August and September 2013 respectively, though both songs failed to chart.
+Rocks and Honey was released on 6 May 2013 in the UK and peaked at no. 52 on the UK Albums Chart.
+The album title referred to the contrast between Tyler and Vince Gill's voice on their duet "What You Need from Me", which was likened to "rocks and honey".
+"This Is Gonna Hurt" and "Love Is the Knife" were released as the second and third singles in August and September 2013 respectively, although neither charted.
 In 2014, Tyler released "Miserere" on Rhydian Roberts's album One Day like This, and "Fortune" on Spike's album 100% Pure Frankie Miller.